muratk3n/thirdwave/en/README.md

 ---

-A nascent martini... i like it
+A nascent martini... :)

 "I received a message that shook me like a nascent martini"

 ---

+Couldnt they just fake earnings report with some good ol' people power?

-"GameStop stock plummets 27 percent following earnings report The stock was among the first to get a huge Reddit and social media following earlier this year"
+"GameStop stock plummets 27 percent following earnings report.
+The stock was among the first to get a huge Reddit and social media following earlier this year"